 I enjoy working in Watercolor, Oils and Pastel.
 I think the changing back and forth has a positive effect on my work and mental state.
 One can get burnt out after a while.
 You notice the number of good pieces to bad ratio change for the worse.
 I have found that switching mediums is a good way to break that trend and get a fresh breath of energy to move me along.
 Watercolor techniques are very specific and I find that translating certain things into a different medium is exciting.

 I recently did a series of American Wildlife for a show I had in 2012.
 I did them all in oils, many very large at 40'x60'.
 This was during the heat of our Georgian summer, down in the coolness of my studio.
-Now, in the cool winter weather, I am working in my truck doing small pastels of everyday scenes.
+Now, in the cool winter weather, I paint in my truck doing small pastels of everyday scenes.
 I needed to restrict myself to the lower elevations in recent years due to COPD which makes it hard to breath in the upper elevations.
 Because of this, I have decided, after a lifetime of painting the beautiful places that nature has provided us, to switch and do the opposite.
 I have begun to focus on the everyday urban setting, complete with the cars and streets we see everyday.
 Even the billboards and telephone lines are part of my art now.
-I was pleasently surprised how much fun I am having doing these new subjects.
-I think I can now see potential art everywhere and it is liberating.
+I was pleasantly surprised how much fun I am having doing these new subjects.
+I can now see potential art everywhere and it is liberating.
 In the spring, I will most likely switch to watercolor to capture the flowering trees.

 I am going to keep painting until I can't hold a brush any longer.